 Photograph: Jenny Handy

-Thank you to everyone at Here for all their hard work this year, we’re really excited to see what amazing things we achieve together in 2024!
+Thank you to everyone at Here for all their hard work this year.
+We’re really excited to see what amazing things we achieve together in 2024!

 Also of interest